ulkaio/ulkaio.github.io/bulk-head.md

 ![bulk](img/bulk-head-2.png)

-Isolate by component so that leak in one place don't sink the whole ship.
+Boat floor is splitted into compartments, if there a sink in one compartment it will fill up with water just one compartment, not the whole ship.